College of Arts & Sciences

 Ann Light, M.Ed

-During her tenure at Continuing & Extended Education, Ann has overseen many professional development programs, including State Fire School.
+Ann has been with BGSU since 1988 and has overseen many professional development programs, including State Fire School.
 With her leadership, State Fire School has grown into one of the leading professional development programs for emergency responders in Ohio, with two multi-day schools on the BGSU campus, training programs in Columbus and Cincinnati, outreach training throughout the state, and several signature online programs.
-She researched and developed the bachelor degree completion program in Fire Administration and represents BGSU in the Fire & Emergency Services Higher Education group at the National Fire Academy.
+She researched and led efforts to develop the bachelor degree completion program in Fire Administration and now serves as both director and academic advisor for the program.

 She is currently pursuing a doctorate in Leadership Studies through the College of Education at BGSU.